gmetais/RealSmartUserMonitoring/README.md

 ## TODO

  * Avoid browser compatibility errors and write a chapter in README about compatibility
- * Change CORS to allow calls from both HTTP and HTTPS webpages
  * Ignore search engines bots
  * Measure time in background ratio